Text consolidated by Valsts valodas centrs (State

 employer;

-Commission Regulation No 651/2014);
+Commission Regulation No 651/2014, meaning that any workplace

 d) a capital company ensures, not later than within three

-Economic Zone and the Rēzekne Special Economic Zone capital
+of the Latgale Special Economic Zone and the Rēzekne Special

-capital companies - in Liepāja local government, Dienvidkurzeme
+Liepāja Special Economic Zone - in Liepāja local government,

-municipality, or Alsunga rural territory of Kuldīga municipality
+Dienvidkurzeme municipality, or Alsunga rural territory of

-included in the Kurzeme Planning Region;
+Kuldīga municipality included in the Kurzeme planning region;

 e) each workplace is retained for at least five years in a